CharlesChiuGit/Logseq-Git-Sync-101/README.md

 1. Open multiple instances of Logseq at a time, e.g. open Logseq on your computer and on your phone at the same time.
 This will cause conflict in your repo.
 2. Put large files in `assets` folder, like images, videos, etc.

-## 💥 Rejected push & Conflicts handling
+## 💥 Rejected push & Conflicts handling & Trailing whitespace

 #### What is Rejected push?